Latter Rain (post–World War II movement): Israel and the church

 The Latter Rain movement was deeply influenced by British Israelism which impacted the development of some of the key teachings of the movement.
 The teachings from the revival came to be known as "Latter Rain" because its leaders began to connect the timing of the revival with the establishment of the State of Israel in May 1948.
 They believed their revival was a fulfillment of a prophecy of a coming "latter rain" by Joel the Prophet.
 The Latter Rain movement believes that the Church is the spiritual counterpart of Israel.
 They believe parallels exist between the history of Israel and the Church such that whenever Israel experiences restorative events, the Church similarly experiences a spiritual restoration.

 In 1900, when the Zionist movement was seeking a homeland for the Jewish people in Palestine, it coincided with "a restoration of the Baptism of the Holy Spirit" at the Azusa Street Revival in 1906.
-In 1948 when the modern nation of Israel was established, they claim God restored the doctrine of the laying on hands and praise through the Latter Rain Revival and raised up healing evangelists such as Branham and Oral Roberts.
+In 1948 when the modern nation of Israel was established, they claim God restored the doctrine of the laying on of hands and praise through the Latter Rain Revival and raised up healing evangelists such as Branham and Oral Roberts.
 This teaching was widely promoted by Branham, Hawtin, Mattson-Boze, Ern Baxter, and many other prominent figures connected to the movement.
-In 1967, Israel won the Six Day War and restored Jewish control over Jerusalem.
+In 1967, Israel won the Six-Day War and restored Jewish control over Jerusalem.
 The Latter Rain movement connected the event with the charismatic movement which it said was restoring the gifts of the spirit to the church.
 Groups influenced by and descended from Latter Rain have continued the pattern of connecting what they believe to be restoration events in church to restoration events for the nation of Israel.

 George Warnock, a former personal secretary to Ern Baxter (an associate with William Branham's healing ministry), resided at Sharon Schools in the fall of 1949 and performed various work supporting the movement.
 Branham and Baxter both adopted many of the teachings that developed within the Latter Rain movement.
 Warnock's book, The Feast of Tabernacles (1951), discussed the role of Sharon Schools and affiliated groups in living out the completion of God's feasts for Israel, through perfection of the saints and their dominion over the earth.
 He described the Jewish feasts of Passover, Pentecost, and Tabernacles as ones that "pre-figure and typify the whole Church Age, beginning with the death of Jesus on the cross, and consummating in "the manifestation of the Sons of God" – the "overcomers" who will step into immortality and establish the Kingdom of God on earth."